Roll a 6 to start.

 - The James Bond film Die Another Day makes the rather big mistake of having a Piccadilly line station south of the river.
 For those who don't know the system, said line is entirely north of the Thames.

 - Skyfall has Bond pursuing Silva between Temple and Embankment stations on the Circle and District lines, which are portrayed as deep-level tube in the film; they're cut-and-cover in reality.
 The scenes were filmed at the disused Jubilee line platforms at nearby Charing Cross station.
+A codename for a plan is that of a former Metropolitan Railway station, "incorrectly" described as an old Tube station — it's well out of London and left the network before London Underground was fully created.

 - A defunct Underground line features prominently towards the end of V for Vendetta, where the whole network is closed by the Norsefire Coalition.